I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 I needed to get Busland going.

-I unfolded LUL522X into the workshop space I had attached in Mannheim and extended it to a length of 10 meters.
+Once in Karow Wagen Village, I unfolded LUL522X into the workshop space I had attached in Mannheim and extended it to a length of 10 meters.
 Over the next four months I set up covered work spaces so that I could build the 50 or so ideas I had dreamed up for the festival terrain.

-While i did have a reasonable budget, I made a point of building most everything out of found materials.
+My budget for the festival was incredibly small so I made a point of building most everything out of found materials.

 My favourite was the Busland Passage.
-I essentially took over the Guest Parking place and turned it into a festival of light.
+I took over the Guest Parking place and turned it into a festival of light.

 Every time I get to set up my Giant Pencil, I know things are going to be good.